ssut/tc_NFSearch/README.md

 1. Search "Cloudflare" in NAVER
 ![](http://puu.sh/cbmZu/55bb7aa772.png)

-2. Click that article in the search result then it will shows 404 errorpage. when 404 error occursusers easily close the website and go with an next competitor website.
+2. Click that article in the search result then it will shows 404 error page. when 404 error occurs users easily close the website and go with an next competitor website.
 ![](http://puu.sh/cbn1d/d58fca82fc.png)

 3. so this is the reason that I created this plugin. this plugin redirect to search page by meta refresh that helps to keep engage your visitors who visit your 404 page from search engine.